elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It is a good practice to minimize the use of global variables.
-Modern code has few or no global variables.</div><br />
-  <div><strong>Technical Response:</strong> It is a good practice to minimize the use of global variables.
-Modern code has few or no global variables, and most variables reside in their functions.
-Sometimes though, global variables can be helpful to store project-level data.<br /><br />
+  <div><strong>Interview Response:</strong> The modern JavaScript rule for using global variables is to minimize their usage, as they can cause conflicts and make code harder to maintain and debug.
+We should use local variables and function parameters to ensure proper encapsulation of data.<br /><br />
   </div>
   </div>
 </details>

 ---

-### Can you explain how you use parameters in functions?
+### Can you explain how to use parameters in functions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We use parameters (function arguments) to pass arbitrary data to functions.
+  <div><strong>Interview Response:</strong> In JavaScript, function parameters are used to pass values into a function.
+They are declared in the function signature and are accessible within the function body.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />